The most expensive feeling in finance

 - What's your track record of staying the course?

-You don't need a financial advisor to answer these questions.
-You need a record.
+You don't need a financial advisor to answer these questions, just a record.

 The cost of one mistake